akitakedits/peinfo/README.md

 ### Arguments

-- `game_code` - The game code (KFC, LDJ. etc..) corresponding to your dll file, not case sensitive.
+- `game_code` - The game code (KFC, LDJ, etc..) corresponding to your dll file, not case sensitive.
 - `dll_path` - The path to your dll.
 If contained within the same directory it can simply be the dll's file name.

 ### Example